ID 101 Diversity, Equity and Inclusion (3 credits)

 This course develops an understanding and appreciation of the issues related to the integration of community service initiatives and social responsibility in a profit-motivated organization.It considers the academic, theoretical and practical issues involved in planning and implementing a service-learning project that emphasizes the professional and social responsibilities of profit-motivated organizations and their employees.
 It assesses the social and ethical responsibilities of profit-motivated organizations, as well as develops the skills and competencies needed in this area of the workplace.

-This course introduces and describes the US healthcare delivery system, addressing its components and complexities.
-Each session of the course presents a general principle in healthcare, followed by an in-depth examination of a timely issue.
-Sessions are co-taught by faculty members from various academic departments at Bentley paired with invited experts from industry, government, nonprofit and other applied perspectives in healthcare delivery.
-Students who complete the course will gain a basic understanding of the organization, functions, and delivery of healthcare.
+This course introduces and describes components and complexities of the health industry.
+Each session of the course presents a major component of the health industry landscape, followed by an in-depth examination of a timely application of that issue.
+Interdisciplinary topics include: patient experience, clinical care delivery, policy and the regulatory environment, innovation in the life sciences, health economics, insurance, and health information technology.
+Sessions are co-taught by faculty from across Bentley paired with invited experts from industry, government, nonprofit and other applied perspectives.
+Students who complete the course will gain a deeper understanding of the organization, functions, innovations and intricacies of the health industry from business, patient and system perspectives.

 Typically Offered: Fall